-Unfortunately, ineffective manual ID verification is commonplace across both B2C and B2B companies.
-This typically results in bad customer experiences, fraud, and failure to maintain regulatory compliance.
-For many organizations, the ability to accurately verify ID in a timely manner is essential for business to function, allowing for the creation of contractual agreements, compliance with regulations, and delivery of services to customers.
+Unfortunately, ineffective manual ID verification is commonplace across both B2C and B2B organizations.
+This typically results in poor customer experiences, risk of fraud and failure to meet regulatory standards.
+At the same time, organizations need to maintain a strong customer experience.
+According to a Forrester study commissioned by DocuSign on digital identity verification, 78% of decision-makers see a need for identity verification tools to balance customer experience and security.
+For many organizations, the ability to accurately verify identity in a timely manner is essential for business to function, allowing for the creation of contractual agreements, compliance with regulations, and delivery of services to customers.

 What is online ID verification?

-ID Verification works hard behind the scenes, ensuring that only valid identity documents are accepted.
-This method of verification is accomplished by analyzing alphanumeric data and sets of unique information within an identity document.
-The name and information on the agreement is then cross-checked with the one on the document.
-This ensures that only the correct individual can view and sign the agreement.
+DocuSign ID Verification works hard behind the scenes, ensuring that only valid identity documents are accepted.
+This method of verification is accomplished by analyzing the unique data sets within an identity document.
+The name and information on the agreement is then cross-checked with the one on the ID document.
+This helps ensure that only the correct individual can view and sign the agreement.

 How DocuSign ID Verification works